 The only hint the Reaper's on the same floor as you?
 Some groaning and the rattling of chains.
 Which you might not hear over the BGM.
 Thankfully, unlike Persona 3, he's merely a Chest Monster (and you do get warned if you find the chest he's in) and not wandering around the floor you're currently on.

-And taken even further in the update to Persona 4: Arena, with the returning Persona 3 party member Yukari Takeba being revealed to be the actress portraying Phoenix Ranger Featherman R's Pink Argus, and that she's wearing her Pink Argus costume as she wanders around the TV World.
+And taken even further in the update to Persona 4 Arena, with the returning Persona 3 party member Yukari Takeba being revealed to be the actress portraying Phoenix Ranger Featherman R's Pink Argus, and that she's wearing her Pink Argus costume as she wanders around Inaba.

-There was a lot of fan art of Izanami and her joining the Investigation Team, or at least playing a bigger role.
-Now when Golden was released and Marie turned out to be a part of Izanami this came true.
+There was a lot of fan art of Izanami joining the Investigation Team, or at least playing a bigger role in the overall story.
+When Golden was released and Marie turned out to be a part of Izanami, this came true.

 Taken Up To Eleven with the 2013 Persona event, which announced a grand total of four Persona games, three of them P4 related.
 This event pretty much shattered the Shin Megami Tensei fandom due to Atlus' focus on P4; for comparison, three non spin-off games were released since 2000 while Persona had five, counting remakes.